jeffreyc86/alteri/README.md

 ## Features

 The word *alteri* itself comes from the root of the word **altruism**, which was the basis for the app.
 Users are both able to create requests for basic necessity items and fulfill requests.
 Once a recipient is connected with a user, a live chat is set up to figure out the exchange logistics.
-Compassion is included.
+Compassion included.

 ### Signing Up / Logging In